 - Install Windows (p.
 18) - Import your data from a Windows PC (p.
 20) - Use Windows that you already have installed from a Boot Camp partition (p.
-27) - Import Windows from a previous version of Parallels Desktop or other virtualization software (p.
-28)
+29) - Import Windows from a previous version of Parallels Desktop or other virtualization software (p.
+30)

 Install Windows 18

 Import Your Data from a PC 20

-Use Boot Camp with Parallels Desktop
+Use Boot Camp with Parallels Desktop 29

-Import from an Earlier Parallels Desktop or Other Virtualization Application
+Import from an Earlier Parallels Desktop or Other Virtualization Application 30

-Try Windows 8.1 for Free